 If you've been on Facebook for more than a few years, you probably have loads of photos and videos that only exist there.
 They likely even predate your Google Photos, Dropbox, or OneDrive accounts.
 Sure, you could download all of your data, fish through it to find your photos, and start re-uploading them, but what a colossal pain!
-Thankfully now there is a tool from Facebook to move your pictures to Google Photos that is rolling out in the U.S. and Canada.
+Thankfully, Facebook has a tool that lets you transfer your Facebook photos to your Google Photos account.
 Here's how to use it.

 How to transfer pictures from Facebook to Google Photos